-3.25 The RTB receipts for Replacement Homes (known as 1-4-1 Receipts) are retained through a RTB agreement.
-Under the terms of that agreement, the RTB receipts have to be spent on new supply of affordable housing within three years of arising, or have to be returned to the government with penalty interest payable.
-In light of the impact of COVID-19 on the construction industry, MHCLG has temporarily extended the deadline by which certain RTB receipts must be spent by.
-The original deadline to spend these receipts by 30 June 2020 has twice been extended: first to 31 December 2020, and now to 31 March 2021.
+3.26 The RTB receipts for Replacement Homes (known as 1-4-1 Receipts) are retained through a RTB agreement.
+The terms of Retention Agreements have been amended from 1 April 2021.
+Under the terms of the amended agreements, existing and future RTB receipts have to be spent on new supply of affordable housing within five years of arising (rather than three), or have to be returned to the government with penalty interest payable.
+Amongst other changes, authorities are also now able to use RTB receipts to fund 40% of the cost of a replacement home, rather than 30%.

-4.0 Financial Implications (FIN21-22/8003)
+4.0 Financial Implications (FIN21-22/5350)

-- 4.1 All of the financial implications are set out in the body of the report. - 4.2 As per paragraph 3.11 the HRA is currently predicting an additional transfer of £0.696m to the Major Repairs Reserve. - 4.3 With regard to the General Fund revenue outturn, the favourable variance of £0.148m represents a variance of just over 1% of the overall General Fund budget. - 4.4 With regard to capital, any savings on projects will be assessed and used to meet additional demands, or to fund the Council's Capital Programme in future years.
+- 4.1 All of the financial implications are set out in the body of the report. - 4.2 As per Table 3 in paragraph 3.12, the HRA is currently projecting an additional transfer of £0.771m to the Major Repairs Reserve. - 4.3 With regard to the General Fund revenue outturn, the favourable variance of £0.540m represents a variance of 3.5% of the overall General Fund budget. - 4.4 With regard to capital, any savings on projects will be assessed and used to meet additional demands, or to fund the Council's Capital Programme in future years.